manalishah09/TravoSpirit/README.md

 # TravoSpirit
-This project is about a website for a tourism company which is TravoSpirit.
+A web based project made for toursim industry.